INFO 201 Ethics in the Information Age

-INFO 210 Introduction to Human-Computer Interfacing (HCI)
+Introduction to Human-Computer Interfacing

-INFO 220 Basic Programming
+Basic Programming

-INFO 230 Basic Tools of Database Programming
+Basic Tools of Database Programming

 Introduction to programming for users of database design concepts.
 Entering and modifying data, accessing data using visual tools and SQL, and building database applications using forms and application development tools.
 Emphasis on problem-solving techniques.

-INFO 270 Information Security, Privacy, and Compliance
+Security, Privacy and Compliance

-INFO 280 Documentation, Research and File Management Systems
+Documentation, Research Design and File Management

-This course focuses on classifying, coding, processing, storing, retrieving and preserving or securely destroying the paper, electronic and other records organizations receive or generate.
+Focuses on classifying, coding, processing, storing, retrieving and preserving or securely destroying the paper, electronic and other records organizations receive or generate.
 They support information management and professional staff in a variety of ways, including the traditional retrieving of records relevant to access requests.

 HCI Design and Usability

-INFO 330 Advance of Database Design and Administration
+Advanced Database Design and Administration

 Designing and constructing advanced database architecture.
 Introduction to taxonomy.
 Understanding the constructs of database designs.
 Introduction to data warehousing and reporting tools to drive analytical decisions.

 Business and Governance Informatics

 Digital Literacy and Social Informatics

 Introduction to key social research perspectives and literatures on the use of information and communication technologies.
 Discusses current topics such as information ethics, relevant legal frameworks, popular and controversial uses of technology (for example, peer-to-peer file sharing), digital divides, and so on.
 Outlines research methodologies for social informatics

 Project Management